gpduck/gpduck.github.io/_posts/2012-04-05-deploying-wds-across-domain-forests.markdown

 ###Configure the PE Image###

-Window PE includes a file called [winpeshl.ini](http://technet.microsoft.com/en-us/library/dd744560(WS.10).aspx) ([Win 8/2012 version](http://technet.microsoft.com/en-us/library/hh825046.aspx)) that you can use to specify custom applications to run instead of starting setup.exe automatically.
-We will use this file to start [setup.exe with custom options](http://technet.microsoft.com/en-us/library/dd799264(WS.10).aspx) that will tell it to connect to WDSSecondary instead of defaulting to the WDS server that it booted from (WDSPrimary).
+Window PE includes a file called [winpeshl.ini][winpeshl] ([Win 8/2012 version][winpeshl2008]) that you can use to specify custom applications to run instead of starting setup.exe automatically.
+We will use this file to start [setup.exe with custom options][setupexe] that will tell it to connect to WDSSecondary instead of defaulting to the WDS server that it booted from (WDSPrimary).

 Open notepad and create a new file with the following contents